 Does It Matter Who Files First in a California Divorce?

-San Marcos, CA – Should I file for divorce first, before my spouse has a chance to?
+San Diego, CA – Should I file for divorce first, before my spouse has a chance to?
 You’ve probably thought about this question if you are considering filing for divorce.
 In California, does it matter if you file for divorce first, or if your spouse does?

 The first person to file for divorce in California is known as the petitioner.
 If the case eventually ends up at trial, then the petitioner will put his or her case on first.
 However, between the filing of the initial Petition and the time the case goes to trial, many court hearings may take place requesting that the judge make temporary orders to bridge the gap between filing and trial—most of the time that gap is at least a year and even up to five years depending on the case.
 At these hearings, the party seeking the temporary orders files an additional request called a Request for Order or “RFO.”
 RFO’s can request child support, spousal support, attorney’s fees and many other forms of temporary relief.
 The party filing the RFO presents his or her case first at the RFO hearing.
-There really is not distinct advantage during the pendency of a divorce case to being the Petitioner or the Respondent.
+There really is not distinct advantage during the pendency of a divorce case to be the Petitioner or the Respondent.

-Most legal experts believe that there is little legal advantage to who files first because California is a no fault divorce state, so the court really doesn’t care who files the petition first.
+Most legal experts believe that there is little legal advantage to who files first because California is a no-fault divorce state, so the court really doesn’t care who files the petition first.
 But, there are some important reasons why filing first could protect you and your family.

 So, when should you file first for divorce?

 If you and your spouse live in different cities or different states, then the party filing and serving the Petition for divorce has the distinct advantage as to where the divorce case will be litigated.
 It is a huge advantage to be able to litigate a case in your home city as opposed to having to travel and present evidence far away from home.
-Further, you want to be able to hore a divorce lawyer that you can speak to and meet with in person.
+Further, you want to be able to hire a divorce lawyer that you can speak to and meet with in person.
 If your out of state spouse files first, then you would have to hire a divorce lawyer in the jurisdiction where he or she filed.